ProGenNo/ProHap/README.md

 ## Input & Usage
 Below is a brief overview, for details on input file format and configuration, please refer to the [Wiki page](https://github.com/ProGenNo/ProHap/wiki/Input-&-Usage).

-Required ingredients:
+Required input:
+ - For ProHap: VCF with phased genotypes, one file per chromosome \(such as [1000 Genomes Project](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000G_2504_high_coverage/working/20220422_3202_phased_SNV_INDEL_SV/) - downloaded automatically by Snakemake if URL is provided\)
+ - For ProVar: VCF, single file per dataset.
+Multiple VCF files can be processed by ProVar in the same run.
  - GTF annotation file (Ensembl - downloaded automatically by Snakemake)
  - cDNA FASTA file (Ensembl - downloaded automatically by Snakemake)
  - (optional) ncRNA FASTA file (Ensembl - downloaded automatically by Snakemake)
- - For ProHap: VCF with phased genotypes, one file per chromosome \(such as [1000 Genomes Project](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000G_2504_high_coverage/working/20220422_3202_phased_SNV_INDEL_SV/) - downloaded automatically by Snakemake\)
- - For ProVar: VCF, single file per dataset

 Required software: [Snakemake](https://snakemake.readthedocs.io/en/stable/) & [Conda](https://docs.conda.io/en/latest/).
 ProHap was tested with Ubuntu 22.04.3 LTS.
 Windows users are encouraged to use the [Windows Subsystem for Linux](https://ubuntu.com/desktop/wsl).